Neural Architectures for Amortized Bayesian Inference: Statistical Foundations and Empirical Assessments: Experimental Evaluation

 \paragraph{Train--test split.} After generating the full collection of $T=6000$ tasks, we randomly shuffle task indices and split tasks into $T_{\mathrm{train}}=5400$ training tasks and $T_{\mathrm{test}}=600$ held-out test tasks.
 All models are trained only on the training tasks; evaluation is performed on the held-out tasks.

-\paragraph{Performance.} Figure~\ref{fig:cosine_similarity} reports across-epoch performance of the sparse recovery architecture under varying sparsity levels.
+\paragraph{Performance.} Figure~\ref{fig:cosine_similarity} reports the across-epoch performance of the sparse recovery architecture under varying sparsity levels compared against the Lasso baseline.
 We measure cosine similarity between the predicted coefficient vector $\widehat{\boldsymbol{\beta}}$ and the ground-truth $\boldsymbol{\beta}$, where the sparsity parameter $k$ denotes the percentage of zero coefficients in $\boldsymbol{\beta}$.
-For moderate sparsity levels (e.g., $k \leq 60\%$), the model achieves high cosine similarity ($>0.85$) even at early training stages, indicating accurate recovery of the dominant signal components.
-As sparsity increases (larger $k$), the recovery task becomes more challenging due to the reduced number of informative features.
-In these highly sparse regimes, performance at early epochs (e.g., epoch 50) is noticeably lower, reflecting difficulty in reliably identifying the small active support.
-However, continued training leads to consistent improvements across all sparsity levels.
-By epoch 200, the model attains high cosine similarity even when a large fraction of coefficients are zero, demonstrating that the sparsity gate progressively learns to isolate the relevant dimensions as optimization proceeds.
+The Lasso baseline demonstrates exceptional point-estimation accuracy, consistently achieving a cosine similarity close to 1 across all sparsity regimes.
+For our neural model, moderate sparsity levels (e.g., $k \leq 60\%$) yield high cosine similarity ($>0.85$) even at early training stages (epoch 100), indicating accurate recovery of the dominant signal components.
+As sparsity increases (larger $k$), the recovery task becomes more challenging due to fewer informative features, leading to lower initial performance at epoch 100.
+However, continued optimization leads to consistent improvements, and by epoch 500, the model closely approaches the baseline performance.
+Crucially, while Lasso solves an independent optimization problem for each task at inference time, the amortized model produces estimates in a single forward pass, making it well-suited to large-scale multi-task deployment.

-While cosine similarity captures point-estimation accuracy, it does not reflect the stability of the recovered coefficients across different realizations of the data.
+While cosine similarity captures point-estimation accuracy, it does not reflect the stability of the recovered coefficients across different data realizations.
 To assess the reliability of the estimator beyond point estimates, we analyze the empirical standard deviation of the predicted coefficients, denoted as $\sigma(\widehat{\boldsymbol{\beta}})$.
-Table~\ref{tab:std_sparsity_samplesize} reports this quantity as a function of the support set size $N$ across multiple sparsity percentages ($k=5,20,50,80$).
+Table~\ref{tab:std_sparsity_samplesize} reports this quantity as a function of the support set size $N$ across sparsity percentages $k \in \{20, 50, 80, 95\}$.
 In low-sample regimes ($N=50$), uncertainty is elevated across all sparsity levels, particularly when sparsity is high, reflecting the difficulty of disentangling signal from noise with limited observations.
 As the number of observations increases, the standard deviation decreases monotonically for all sparsity levels.
 At $N=1000$, uncertainty is uniformly low, indicating stable coefficient recovery even under extreme sparsity.